The

 Drinks at the reception and related expenses (barmen, hiring of glasses etc)

-Accommodation on the wedding night & the honeymoon
+Accommodation on the wedding night & the honeymoon - Attendants

 Best man and/or ushers host the bachelor party